Verizon

 Flagged · Avoid

-The largest U.S. wireless carrier — and one of the most aggressive at monetizing customers through hidden fees, surveillance cooperation, and throttled service.
+The largest U.S. wireless carrier, known for aggressively monetizing customers through hidden fees, surveillance cooperation, and throttled service.

 1. The FCC fined Verizon $46.9 million in 2024 for illegally selling access to customers' real-time location data to 67 third-party entities without obtaining customer consent.fcc.gov2024-04-29